1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/certification.md

 Certification may be achieved in one or more of the following proposed categories:

 - TrustEd Credential Issuer
-- TrustEd Credential Receiver
+- TrustEd Credential Verifier

-> **Working Group Question:** Confirm that TrustEd Credential Issuer and TrustEd Credential Receiver are the appropriate certification categories.
-Determine whether display requirements should be included within Receiver certification or whether a separate TrustEd Credential Displayer certification category is needed.
+> **Working Group Question:** Confirm that TrustEd Credential Issuer and TrustEd Credential Verifier are the appropriate certification categories.
+Determine whether display requirements should be included within Verifier certification or whether a separate TrustEd Credential Displayer certification category is needed.

 ### 2.1 Certification Categorization